hugomaiavieira/batraquio/README.md

 #Batraquio

 Batraquio is a set of gedit snippets for python.
-The goal of help and speed up the development, mostly using BDD approach.
+The goal is help and speed up the development, mostly using BDD approach.

 I strongly recommend the you install the [gmate](http://github.com/gmate/gmate)